 Muslim Emigration from the Balkan Peninsula in the 19th Century: A Historical Outline

 Land was of crucial importance to the Bulgarian society, which until the mid-20th century primarily inhabited rural areas, and was mainly occupied with livestock rearing and farming.
-When the Russo-Turkish War (1877–1878) broke out, which led to the establishment of the modern Bulgarian state, as much as 70 per cent of agricultural land was owned by Muslims, who made up ca. 50 per cent of the population of these areas.
+When the Russo-Turkish War (1877-1878) broke out, which led to the establishment of the modern Bulgarian state, as much as 70 per cent of agricultural land was owned by Muslims, who made up ca. 50 per cent of the population of these areas.
 They included both beys – owners of large farms (so-called chiftliks and gospodarluks) – and medium and small peasants.
-The turn of the 19th and 20th c. brought about deep changes in the Bulgarian ownership structure: what the Russians labelled the Agrarian Revolution, related to all processes of land changing hands from Muslim to Bulgarian ones.
+The turn of the19th and20th c. brought about deep changes in the Bulgarian ownership structure: what the Russians labeled the Agrarian Revolution, related to all processes of land changing hands from Muslim to Bulgarian ones.

 The year 1878 was crucial for the history of the Bulgarian lands.
 The collapse of the Ottoman rule created new political and social circumstances for Bulgarians, the other ethnoreligious groups as well.
 The second biggest community of the Bulgarian lands was Muslims.
 The changes were not only linked to decreasing of their number, mostly because of the migration processes (in 1881, 26% of the country’s population was Muslim, in 1910 – 14%), also the Islamic community’s social structure was deeply modified.
 Without the state administration, which was strictly connected with the Islamic religious organization, the functioning of the Muslim elite faced a completely new reality.